Mexborough railway station: Facilities

 The station's booking office is staffed each day on a part-time basis (06:00-19:00 Monday to Saturday, 08:00-15:00 Sundays).
 Outside these times, tickets must be bought on the train or in advance or at the two ticket machines, one on each platform & card payment only.
 There are waiting rooms and customer help points on both platforms.
 Digital display screens, timetable posters and automated train announcements offer train running information and there is step-free access to both platforms.

-Service

-Monday to Saturday services consist of two westbound services per hour: both of which terminate at Sheffield.
-The two eastbound services travel run to Doncaster, with alternate services through to Adwick.
-On Sundays there is an hourly service to Sheffield and to Doncaster.